 - Ensure your Windows PC and Chromecast are on the same network.

-- Install the nightly build of VLC Media Player.
+- Install the latest version of VLC Media Player.

-- Wait, then open Video > Render > Chromecast.
+- Wait, then open Playback > Renderer > Chromecast.

 - Accept the certificate, click Play, and enjoy!

 Of course, there are other ways to stream content from your Windows computer to your TV.
 Miracast, which uses a similar HDMI wireless dongle, is perhaps the strongest alternative.
 Our comparison of Miracast and Chromecast should help here.
-However, a Steam Link game streaming device can also stream video and sound from your PC to your TV.
+However, a Steam Link game streaming device is also capable of streaming video and sound from your PC to your TV.